First-order logic: Introduction

 Quantifiers can be applied to variables in a formula.
-The variable a in the previous formula can be universally quantified, for instance, with the first-order sentence "For every a, if a is a philosopher, then a is a scholar".
-The universal quantifier "for every" in this sentence expresses the idea that the claim "if a is a philosopher, then a is a scholar" holds for all choices of a.
+The variable x in the previous formula can be universally quantified, for instance, with the first-order sentence "For every x, if x is a philosopher, then x is a scholar".
+The universal quantifier "for every" in this sentence expresses the idea that the claim "if x is a philosopher, then x is a scholar" holds for all choices of x.

-The negation of the sentence "For every a, if a is a philosopher, then a is a scholar" is logically equivalent to the sentence "There exists a such that a is a philosopher and a is not a scholar".
-The existential quantifier "there exists" expresses the idea that the claim "a is a philosopher and a is not a scholar" holds for some choice of a.
+The negation of the sentence "For every x, if x is a philosopher, then x is a scholar" is logically equivalent to the sentence "There exists x such that x is a philosopher and x is not a scholar".
+The existential quantifier "there exists" expresses the idea that the claim "x is a philosopher and x is not a scholar" holds for some choice of x.

 The predicates "is a philosopher" and "is a scholar" each take a single variable.
 In general, predicates can take several variables.
 In the first-order sentence "Socrates is the teacher of Plato", the predicate "is the teacher of" takes two variables.

 An interpretation (or model) of a first-order formula specifies what each predicate means, and the entities that can instantiate the variables.
 These entities form the domain of discourse or universe, which is usually required to be a nonempty set.
-For example, in an interpretation with the domain of discourse consisting of all human beings and the predicate "is a philosopher" understood as "was the author of the Republic", the sentence "There exists a such that a is a philosopher" is seen as being true, as witnessed by Plato.
+For example, consider the sentence "There exists x such that x is a philosopher."
+This sentence is seen as being true in an interpretation such that the domain of discourse consists of all human beings, and that the predicate "is a philosopher" is understood as "was the author of the Republic."
+It is true, as witnessed by Plato in that text.

 There are two key parts of first-order logic.
 The syntax determines which finite sequences of symbols are well-formed expressions in first-order logic, while the semantics determines the meanings behind these expressions.

 Syntax

+Unlike natural languages, such as English, the language of first-order logic is completely formal, so that it can be mechanically determined whether a given expression is well formed.
+There are two key types of well-formed expressions: terms, which intuitively represent objects, and formulas, which intuitively express statements that can be true or false.
+The terms and formulas of first-order logic are strings of symbols, where all the symbols together form the alphabet of the language.